When planning out your backcountry meals and how you want to eat on your backpacking trip, you need to focus on many essential things.

 - Fluoride: Necessary for the development of bones and teeth

-Typically you would exercise for a set amount of time and then have a chance to replenish your losses after the workout is completed, in a thru hike this only comes consistently in town.
+Typically, you would exercise for a set amount of time and then have a chance to replenish your losses after completing the workout in a thru-hike.
+This only comes consistently in town.

-Many hikers choose only caloric intake and value as opposed to complete nutritional value which is why most hikers have muscle and joint issues long after the trail, lack of taking care of your body can hurt in the long term.
+Many hikers choose only caloric intake and value as opposed to the complete nutritional value, which is why most hikers have muscle and joint issues long after the trail.
+Lack of taking care of your body can hurt in the long term.

 - Nausea and vomiting